JustinSDK/dotSCAD/docs/lib-golden_spiral.md

 ## Parameters

-- `from` : If any ray from the origin intersects two successive turnings of the spiral, we'll have two points.
-The `arm_distance` is the distance between these two points.
+- `from` : The nth Fibonacci number you wanna start from.
-- `to` : In polar coordinates `(r, θ)` Archimedean spiral can be described by the equation `r = bθ ` where `θ` is measured in radians.
-For being consistent with OpenSCAD, the function here use degrees.
-The `init_angle` is which angle the first point want to start.
+- `to` : The nth Fibonacci number you wanna go to.
 - `point_distance` : Distance between two points on the path.
 - `rt_dir` : `"CT_CLK"` for counterclockwise. `"CLK"` for clockwise.
 The default value is `"CT_CLK"`.